 The AAP Emerging Playwright Commission Program supports an emerging Asian American playwright.
-The commission comes with a $1,000 award, institutional and artistic support to help advance their work on the commissioned play and a public staged reading.
+The commission comes with a $1,000 award, institutional and artistic support to help advance their work on the commissioned play and a staged reading.

 2021 Recipient